Policy last updated

 VCAA F-10 curriculum planning guidelines

-The VCAA provides the F–10 Revised Curriculum Planning and Reporting to support schools in the design and delivery of curriculum programs.
+The VCAA provides the F–10 Revised Curriculum Planning and Reporting Guidelines to support schools in the design and delivery of curriculum programs.
 These Guidelines acknowledge the need to approach key stages of school differently, given the diverse learning needs from early childhood to secondary school.
 The minimum requirements at each learning stage are summarised:

 Learning stages